Meeting Unpleasant Emotions – Why on Earth Would We?

 Here are some reasons for “leaning in to difficult feelings” that I have accumulated over my years of submersion in mindfulness and compassion:

-• Emotions are signals based on past experience, our constitution and our current situation.
+- Emotions are motivators – to move us towards or away things in our world: based on past experience, our constitution and our current situation.
 By paying close attention to them and reading the information they give us we can pause and notice what is useful in that information and choose considered, wise action rather than react on autopilot.
 Perhaps the flip side of our difficult emotions might reveal our values… what is really important in our life.
 Observing and getting a wider perspective on our thoughts and emotions cultivates flexibility and freedom in how we respond.

 There are a number of short meditations inspired by different teachers and traditions guided by myself for “difficult emotions” on the meditation resources page.